 Another App we love here at AssoConnect is Google Calendar.
 It is an incredibly helpful and collaborative tool to help make sure you never miss a meeting!
 Its strong points include being able to:

-- Compare your schedule to others on the same screen at the same time.
+Compare your schedule to others on the same screen at the same time.
 The days of being double-booked are behind you!

-Google Docs, Sheets, and Slides are different apps similar to Microsoft Word, Excel, and Powerpoint, respectively, except they are completely collaborative and based online.
+Google has collaborative tools called Docs, Sheets, and Slides that are apps similar to Microsoft Word, Excel, and Powerpoint, except they are completely collaborative and based online.
 This means you are able to collaborate on any and all of your documents without having to deal with downloading any software.
 Again, access is allowed on all of your devices!

 The main advantages are that you can: